rajatgirotra/study/cpp/CPP_NEW/boost/asio/1_README.txt

 }

 So basically think about Async Op as a composition of an initiating function and a corresponding completion handler.
 Now there is another notional entity called Async agent.
 Think of an async agent as some kind of entity containing one or more Async Operations.
 Every Async Operation must be run as part of some Async Agent.
-Multiple Async Agents may peform work concurrently.
+Multiple Async Agents may perform work concurrently.
 So an Async Agent are to Async Operations what a thread is to sequential operations.
 Inside the Async agent, the Async Op's run sequentially. i.e.

 Initiating Function called
 Completion Handler called